 Do not bypass the Melt Cycle unless enough shortening has melted to completely cover all of the burner tubes.
-If the Melt Cycle is bypassed before all burner tubes are covered, excessive smoking of shortening or a fire will result.
+If the Melt Cycle is bypassed before all buner tubes are covered, excessive smoking of shortening, or a fire could result.

-The heat cycles on and off about $10^{\circ}F$ ( $6^{\circ}C$ ) before the setpoint temperature, to help prevent overshooting the setpoint temperature.
-(Proportional Control)
+The heat cycles on and off about 10 degrees before the setpoint temperature, to help prevent overshooting the setpoint temperature. (proportional control)

-Once out of the Melt Cycle, flashes until 5°F(3°C) before setpoint temperature is reached.
-Then READY illuminates and the selected product shows in the display.
+Once out of the Melt Cycle, flashes until 5° before setpoint temperature is reached.
+Then product shows in the display.